gmx-io/gmx-synthetics/README.md

 (initial imbalance) ^ (price impact exponent) * (price impact factor / 2) - (next imbalance) ^ (price impact exponent) * (price impact factor / 2)
 ```

-For spot actions (deposits, withdrawals, swaps), imbalance is calculated as the difference in the worth of the long tokens and short tokens.
+For swaps, imbalance is calculated as the difference in the worth of the long tokens and short tokens.

 For example: